 Miscellaneous(Personal Ads, Outside the Parish Events);

-Bulletins, at which you can download PDF versions of the Sunday bulletin from January 2011 to the present; and
+Bulletins (download PDF versions of the Sunday bulletin from January 2011 to the present); and

-Calendar, at which you can select the month you are interested in and check on upcoming events.
+Calendar, (select the month you are interested in and check on upcoming events).

 THE PIOUS UNION OF ST. THERESE is a great way to remember a birthday, anniversary, wedding or to pray for a departed loved one.
 For the first nine days of each month, the Carmelite Friars (of Mt.
 St. Joseph Monastery in San Jose) will offer a novena of Masses for those, living and deceased, who are enrolled in the Pious Union of Saint Therese.
 For a suggested donation of $25, the person enrolled will be remembered perpetually.
 To enroll yourself or someone else, just send your request, along with a check made out to Carmelite Fathers, to: Pious Union, Mount St. Joseph, PO Box 3420, San Jose, CA 95127.
 The Carmelite Friars in San Jose will then mail you a signed Mass card to give to the person you enroll or, if the person is deceased, to keep for yourself.
 The person you enroll will be included in the novena beginning the following month.